 On the way to this area, on the road, you can stop to see the Camel Rock.

 Kasha-Katuwe Ten Rocks

 The Kasha-Katuwe National Monument is located practically halfway between Santa Fe and Albuquerque, so it seems to us an ideal place to make a stop.

-You can see some cone-shaped rock formations similar to the ones in Turkey trips Cappadocia , formed by volcanic eruptions more than 6 million years ago.
+You can see some cone-shaped rock formations similar to the ones in Cappadocia tour , formed by volcanic eruptions more than 6 million years ago.